falchion10/macOS-Jailbreak/README.md

 [Source](https://github.com/palera1n/PongoOS/blob/iOS15/checkra1n/kpf/trustcache.c) for the trustcache patch

-We need to write new instructions in Radare2, to do this type "V" to enter visual mode, then type "g" and paste in the address you found earlier.
+We need to write new instructions in Radare2, to do this type `V` to enter visual mode, then type `g` and paste in the address you found earlier.
-When you are at the address use "j" and "k" to scroll up and down respectively.
+When you are at the address use `j` and `k` to scroll up and down respectively.
 We will need to scroll up a few lines.
-Once you've scrolled up type "A" to enter the assembler mode.
+Once you've scrolled up type `A` to enter the assembler mode.
 You're going to want to find the `AMFIIsCDHashInTrustCache` function, below this function you should see an instruction named `pacibsp`.
-Save the address for this instruction "q" to quit out of assembler mode, you should be back in visual mode.
+Save the address for this instruction `q` to quit out of assembler mode, you should be back in visual mode.
-Type "g" and go to the address of the `pacibsp` instruction, then type "a" to enter assembler mode again.
+Type `g` and go to the address of the `pacibsp` instruction, then type `A` to enter assembler mode again.
 Once in assembler mode at the instruction replace the instructions with:

 ```asm
 mov x0, 1; cbz x2, .+0x8; str x0, [x2]; ret
 ```

-Press "return" to save the changes and press "q" to exit assembler mode, then press "q" and "return" again to exit Radare2.
+Press `return` to save the changes and press `q` to exit assembler mode, then press `q` and `return` again to exit Radare2.

-## 1c.
+## 1d.
 Read/Write RootFS Patch

 Now we need to apply the read/write rootfs patch.
 Use KPlooshFinder to apply this patch.
 I recommend moving the binary to /usr/local/bin.